ratboy666/qjs-ffi/README.md

 Breakpoints can then be set in other shared objects.

+## Changes ##

+* Wed Jan 22 10:34:55 EST 2020
+* Note endian in Limitations
+* ArrayBuffer can be passed (converted to pointer like string)
+* Add ffitoarraybuffer(p, size)
+* Add type "buffer"

 ## Limitations ##

 * Only **double** is returned
 * No structure pass by value
-* No C to JavaScript (without specific code for this, C function qsort() cannot be used with a JavaScript compar function, for example).
+* No C to JavaScript (without specific code for this, C function qsort() cannot be used with a JavaScript comparision function, for example).
+* Only little-endian (I don't have a big-endian test system)

 ## TODO ##